SAP-archive/teched2020-DEV161/exercises/ex13/README.md

     <br><br>![](images/2020-10_BAS_App_Object_View_.jpg)<br><br>

-2. In SAP business Application Studio, open the file that contains the product's details, the `Object.view.xml` file.
+2. In SAP Business Application Studio, open the file that contains the product's details, the `Object.view.xml` file in the `webapp` folder.

 3. Add an XML namespace for "sap.ui.layout.form".
     ```xml